caseyleea/8_Week_SQL_Challenge/README.md

-# 8 Week SQL Challenges
+# 8 Week SQL Challenge

 I decided to complete Data with Danny's 8 Week SQL Challenge.
 Not only did it test my knowledge, but it showcases my SQL skills and ability to problem solve.